Notes on the Geography of Egypt: Temple of Queen Hatshepsut

-The axis of the Temple of Hatshepsut is, within 100 meters, a projection of the axis at Karnak, about 5,000 meters to the east.
-The queen's presumed tomb lies on the other side of the mountain and, although geological instability forced a diversion, was supposed to be on a further projection of that axis.
+The axis of the Temple of Hatshepsut is within 100 meters of being a projection of the axis at Karnak, about 5,000 meters to the east.
+The queen's presumed tomb lies on the other side of the mountain and, although geological instability forced an adjustment, was supposed to be a further projection of that axis.

 Here's the immense lower court and colonnade.
 The ramp rises to a second courtyard and a middle collonade, then continues up to the upper colonnade and the terrace behind it.
-A 1,200-foot sphinx-lined causeway extended from this lower court to a canal at the edge of the cultivated area.
+A 1,200-foot-long sphinx-lined causeway extended from this lower court to a canal at the edge of the cultivated area behind the camera.

 Much has been rebuilt here.

 The middle and upper colonnades, the upper with statues of Hatshepsut as Osiris.